-My name is Niamh Mead and I am the Head of Music at Dubai English Speaking School.
-This is my fifth year in Dubai and my third year teaching at DESS and before moving to Dubai, I was teaching music at Secondary level for 10 years.
+My name is Niamh Mead and I am the Head of Performing Arts at Dubai English Speaking School.
 In 2015 I completed my level ILM Level 3 Workplace Coaching qualification and I am currently training for my ILM Level 7 Executive Coaching qualification.
 I am a member of the International Society of Qualified Coaches.

 My specialism is in the area of transition which includes coachees moving into a new job role, taking on new projects and starting their employment in the school.

 Coaching to me means being there to assist the coachee in finding the root of a problem, the resources to solving it and creating building blocks to move forward.
 My coaching style is to be challenging, open-minded, passionate and respectful, creating a space whereby my clients feel they can look at and examine the bigger picture.
 I love when a client says that have a new outlook on things and can now see the bigger picture.